Loewner chains with quasiconformal extensions: an approximation approach: Introduction

-In the radial case, any function $f$ belonging to the class $\SS$ can be embedded in a radial Loewner chain $f_t$ as $f = f_0$.
-Thus, a wide spectrum of properties of the class $\SS$ can be derived via the radial Loewner differential equations.
+In the radial case, any function $f$ belonging to $\SS$, the family of all univalent holomorphic functions $f$ on $\D$ with $f(0)=0$ and $f'(0)=1$, can be embedded in a certain radial Loewner chain $(f_t)$ as $f = f_0$ (\cite[Theorem 6.1]{Pom:1975}).
+Thus, a wide spectrum of properties of the class $\SS$ can be derived via the radial Loewner equations.
 In particular, this paper focuses on quasiconformal extensions of univalent holomorphic functions.

 A sense-preserving homeomorphism $f$ of a plane domain $G \subset \C$ is said to be \textit{$k$-quasiconformal} if $\de_{z} f$ and $\de_{\bar{z}} f$ in the distributional sense are locally integrable on $G$ and fulfill $|\de_{\bar{z}} f| \leq k |\de_{z} f|$ almost everywhere in $G$, where $k$ is a constant with $k \in [0,1)$.
 For an introduction to the theory of quasiconformal mappings and related topics, see \cite{Ahlfors:2006}, \cite{LehtoVirtanen:1973} and \cite[Chapter 4]{ImayoshiTaniguchi:1992}.
 For a given $f \in \SS$, if there exists a $k$-quasiconformal mapping $F$ of $\C$ such that $F = f$ on $\D$, then we say that \textit{$f$ has a $k$-quasiconformal extension to $\C$}.
-Quasiconformal extendible univalent holomorphic functions were first treated by Bers (\cite{Bers:1961}) in connection with research on Teichm\"uller theory (see \cite{Lehto:1987}).
+Quasiconformal extendible univalent holomorphic functions were first treated by Bers (\cite{Bers:1961}) in connection with research on Teichm\"uller theory (see \cite{Lehto:1987}, \cite{Hubbard:2006}).
 The first quasiconformal extension criterion was obtained by Ahlfors and Weill in 1962 (\cite{AhlforsWeill:1962}).
+The reader is referred to \cite{Hotta:2009,Hotta:2010a} for the classical results on quasiconformal extensions of univalent functions.

-In 1972, Becker discovered a criterion for quasiconformal extension of $f \in \SS$ by means of the radial Loewner chain.
+In 1972, Becker \cite{Becker:1972} discovered a criterion for quasiconformal extension of $f \in \SS$ by means of the radial Loewner chain; \textit{If $(f_{t})$ is a radial Loewner chain whose radial Herglotz function $p(z,t) := \de_{t}f_{t}(z)/z\de_{z}f_{t}(z)$ satisfies